matbroughty/timstwitterlisteningparty/README.md

 ## Data

-The website data is driven by a simple csv file - which can be found [here](time-slot-data.csv) and is in the form:
+The time slot website data is driven by a simple csv file - which can be found [here](time-slot-data.csv) and is in the form:

 |ISO Date Time   |Band                              |Album                          |Twitter Link                                               |
 |----------------|----------------------------------|-------------------------------|-----------------------------------------------------------|